Skip to main content

 Dates

-• Winners for both will be announced at the FIrst Joint Egocentric Vision Workshop at CVPR 2024.
+• Winners for both will be announced at the Second Joint Egocentric Vision Workshop at CVPR 2025.

 Competition Rules and Prize Information